ShaiqRaza/cn-c0/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: [Shaiq Raza]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [23L-0985]

-I collaborated with: [list sunetids here]
+I collaborated with: [23L-0599]

 I would like to thank/reward these classmates for their help: [list sunetids here]

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: [networking is too complex]

 Report from the hands-on component of the lab checkpoint: [include information from 2.1(4), and report on your experience in 2.2]